unredacted-word/spectacle/chapters/test.md

 hard\
 breaks.

+This[^note-1] contains a footnote.

 This quote contains French:

 > "the organized spectacle of falsehoods": A rewording of the original French,
 > <q lang="fr">l'ignorance naturelle a fait place au spectacle organisé de
 > l'erreur</q> or a "natural ignorance has given way to the organized spectacle
 > of error".

+This block of text^[an inline footnote] contains an inline footnote.

+this contains
+[A variant of this approach, useful when creating floating sidenotes in a multicol layout, can make use of some scripting to determine, with the help of The Box Tracking API, in which column the sidenote call, and thus the sidenote, is placed - making sure the sidenote is always in the correct position.
+You can see this in full action in the Sidenotes sample (HTML - PDF).]{.footnote}
+something that you probably dont wish to see, but you're going to see it anyways.

 This quote contains Arabic text: